ibm-cloud-docs/cis/migration-rate-limiting.md

 {: #separate-counting-and-mitigation-expressions}

 In the new version of Rate Limiting, counting and mitigation expressions are separate.
 The counting expression defines which requests are used to compute the rate.
 The mitigation expression defines which requests are mitigated after the threshold is reached.
 Using these separate expressions, you can track the rate of requests on a specific path such as `/login` and, when an IP exceeds the threshold, block every request from the same IP addressed at your domain.

-### Number of rules per plan
-{: #no-rules-per-plan}

-The new rate-limiting ruleset allows for up to 100 rules per domain on enabled Enterprise plans.
-For more information, see [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison).